The Seasons Change — So Should Your Horse's Minerals!

 Starting Garlic in THE SpringTIME

 The map above shows generic zones for when fly season begins and ends across the continental United States.
 Did you find your area on the map?
 Great!
-For best results, begin feeding Crushed Garlic 4-6 weeks before fly season begins in earnest in your neck of the woods, as it takes some time for garlic to reach its full fly-fighting power.
+For best results, begin feeding a Daily Red garlic supplement 4-6 weeks before fly season begins in earnest in your neck of the woods, as it takes some time for garlic to reach its full fly-fighting power.

-For best results, do not feed Crushed with Garlic free choice; instead, add it to your horse’s feed to ensure adequate consumption.
+For best results, do not feed your preferred Daily Red garlic product free choice; instead, add it to your horse’s feed to ensure adequate consumption.
 If your horse has a picky palate, introduce it in small amounts and gradually increase it until you’ve reached the full daily serving.
 This will help horses get used to the new taste.

-Switch to springtime garlic for horses with Redmond Rock Crushed and Daily Red with Garlic.
+Switch to springtime garlic for horses with Daily Red Crushed Garlic and Daily Red Fortified Garlic.

 Stopping Garlic in the Fall

-You now know when to start feeding Crushed with Garlic.
+You now know when to start feeding a Daily Red garlic supplement.
 So, when should you stop?
 Let’s again refer to the fly season map above.

 • For Zone 1, begin feeding in March and continue through the end of fly season in September.